isabella232/document-services.en/help/usecases/legal.md

 ![Screenshot of creating new credentials](assets/legal_6.png)

 Once the signup process is completed, a code sample automatically downloads to your PC to help you start.
 You can extract this code sample and follow along.
 Don’t forget to copy the pdftools-api-credentials.json and private.key files from the extracted code sample to the Node.js project’s root directory.
 The credentials are required before you can access Document Services API endpoints.
-You also have the option to download SDK samples with your personalized credentials so you don’t have to update the key in the sample code.
+You can also download SDK samples with your personalized credentials so you don’t have to update the key in the sample code.

 Now, install Adobe PDF Services Node SDK by running the ```npm install \--save @adobe/documentservices-pdftools-node-sdk``` command using the terminal in the root directory of your application.
 When successfully installed, you can use Document Services APIs to manipulate documents in your application.

 ## Creating a PDF document

-Document Services APIs provide support for the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https:/ opensource.adobe.com/pdftools-java-sdk-samples/apidocs/latest/com/adobe/platform/operation/pdfops/CreatePDFOperation.SupportedSourceFormat.html) like .txt, .rtf, .bmp, .jpeg,  gif, .tiff, and .png.
+Document Services APIs support the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https:/ opensource.adobe.com/pdftools-java-sdk-samples/apidocs/latest/com/adobe/platform/operation/pdfops/CreatePDFOperation.SupportedSourceFormat.html) like .txt, .rtf, .bmp, .jpeg,  gif, .tiff, and .png.
 You can easily convert legal contracts from any other file format to PDF using Document Service APIs.

 Adobe Document Generation API enables conversion to a Word file or PDF.
 For example, you can use a Word template to generate a contract, including redlining to mark edited text.
 Then, convert it to a PDF and use PDF Services API to protect the document with a password, send it for signature, and more.